Chicken nugget teen ousted as most retweeted after Japanese billionaire offers retweeters free money

 Maezawa has more than 6 million followers on Twitter.

 The new champion of retweets ousted the former record holder, Carter Wilkerson.
-In 2017 the then-16-year-old kicked off a viral attempt to get Wendy’s to give him free chicken nuggets for a year.
+In 2017, the then-16-year-old kicked off a viral attempt to get Wendy’s to give him free chicken nuggets for a year.
 Wilkerson’s tweet earned more than 3.5 million retweets.
-Carter did not immediately respond to a request for comment on his drop to No. 2.
+Wendy’s gave $100,000 to the Dave Thomas Foundation as part of his effort, and Wilkerson said he raised $5,000 for a local cancer-related organization off the nuggets campaign.

+“I don’t really take too much offense that I lost the record because just getting my chicken nuggets and getting the money for charity was more important to me than breaking the record,” he said in an interview Monday.
+Now 18 and a full-time college student, Wilkerson said he expected to be beaten eventually but was surprised by how quickly Maezawa amassed retweets.
+It took Wilkerson about a month after his initial tweet to beat the previous record holder, Ellen DeGeneres, who posted a celebrity-packed selfie taken by Bradley Cooper at the 2014 Oscars.
+“It’s super surprising that I’m not there anymore,” he said.